popey/popey.com-blog/content/post/2023/09/developer-tools.md

 Anyway, that aside, I do use some developer tools often, as part of my job.
 The main one being a text editor or IDE.

-Back when in the 1990's when I used Windows as my primary OS, I really enjoyed an editor called [TextPad](https://www.textpad.com/home).
+Back in the 1990's when I used Windows as my primary OS, I really enjoyed an editor called [TextPad](https://www.textpad.com/home).
 It's 'nagware' which works fine, but bugs you every so often to pay for a key.
 Eventually I relented, given it had been my primary editor for some years, I figured I should pony up and buy a license.

 TextPad is a *great* editor!
 It's fast, featureful and reliable.
 I even ran it on Linux under WINE when I first switched desktop OS.